TerminalJack/Spriter2UnityDX/README.md

 * **All Spriter easing curve types.**  Instant (aka constant), linear, quadratic, cubic, quartic, quintic, and Bézier curves are all converted to Unity animation curves with high visual fidelity.
 * **Dynamic reparenting.**  Spriter allows the artist to reassign a bone/sprite's parent at any time of an animation.
 The importer will emulate this functionality by creating a `virtual parent` for the bones and sprites that have more than one parent (across all of the entity's animations.)
 This is also known as a `parent constraint` or `child of constraint` in animation applications.
 * **Non-default / dynamic pivots.**  Spriter allows a sprite's pivot to change at any time of an animation.
 The importer fully supports this via a `dynamic pivot` component.
 * **Sort order or z-index.**  Sprites can change their sort order frame-by-frame.
-This is fully supported via the Unity `Sprite Renderer's` `Order in layer` property.
+This is fully supported via the `Sprite Renderer` `Order in layer` property.

 ## Unsupported Spriter features.